Skip to content

 #> Dimension: XY

-#> id Area CA CAPercent Perimeter EdgePercent PARA ShapeIndex
+#> Id Area CA CAPercent Perimeter EdgePercent PARA ShapeIndex FRAC

 We can make a loop where we explore different edge depths.
 In the following example, We will explore 10 edge depths (edge_distance argument): 100, 200, 300, 400, 500, 600, 700, 800, 900 and 1000 meters.
 We will apply the ‘MK_Fragmentation’ function using the previous distances and then, we will extract the core area percentage and edge percentage statistics.
 Finally, we will plot the average of the patch core area percentage and edge percentage (% core area + % edge = 100%).

-The average core area percentage (average patch area that has the least possible edge effect) for all patches decreases by more than 70% when considering an edge effect with an edge depth distance of 1 km.
+The mean core area percentage (the mean node/patch area that exhibits the least possible edge effect) for all patches is observed to decline by over 60% when an edge depth distance of 1 km is considered.

 Edge depth distance (m) Core Area (%)